-The European Union has been Australia’s largest economic partner for more than 25 years, and the world’s largest single market with a population of more than 500 million people.
-At the end of 2009, EU Foreign direct investment in Australia totalled $146.6 billion – aproximately 34% of total foreign direct investment.
+The European Union is Australia’s second largest trading partner and largest source of foreign investment.
+It is the world’s largest single market with a population of more than 500 million people. in 2015, EU Foreign direct investment in Australia totalled $157.6 billion – approximately 21.4% of total foreign direct investment.

 Since the EABC’s establishment more than ten years ago, our Members have contributed greatly towards forging stronger business and institutional links between the European Union and Australia, working in close partnership with the official agencies of the European Commission and the Australian Government, and other peak business organisations.

 EABC 2016 Business Mission to Europe

 The EABC Australian Business Mission to Europe is undertaken each year as an initiative to strengthen bilateral relationships with European leaders, institutions, officials, peak business groups and policy organisations.

 The Missions travel to Brussels as the political and administrative capital of the European Union, and to other political and commercial capitals in Europe.
 In 2016, EABC Members travelled to Zurich, Bern, Brussels and Helsinki.

 The Mission delegation included twenty-four Australian business representatives, including Chairmen and CEOs of major companies with significant investments and operations in Europe.

 The composition of the delegation included a broad range of sectors including construction, energy, engineering, logistics, mining and resources, education, law, retail, fashion, telecommunications, investment and banking, tourism, professional services, biotechnology, and finance.